-Dr. Herbert Lachman is a physician and behavioral geneticist interested in the molecular and genetic basis of schizophrenia, addiction, and bipolar disorder.
-His lab’s primary research projects involve the use of induced pluripotent stem cells (iPSCs) for modeling neuropsychiatric disorders.
+Dr. Herbert Lachman is a physician and behavioral geneticist interested in the molecular and genetic basis of schizophrenia (SZ), autism spectrum disorders (ASD), and bipolar disorder (BD).
+The lab’s primary research projects involve the use of induced pluripotent stem cells (iPSCs) for modeling neuropsychiatric disorders in vitro.
 Patient-specific iPCS are generated from skin fibroblasts, which are ultimately induced to differentiate into neurons.
 Epigenetic analysis and gene expression profiling for protein-coding genes, long non-coding RNAs and microRNAs are being carried out.

 Dr. Lachman is board certified in Internal Medicine and has clinical responsibilities in the Einstein Division of Substance Abuse, where he is the director of the Medical Maintenance Program.
 He also teaches human genetics to first-year medical students and graduate students, and directs a course in human genetics in the Clinical Research Training Program.

 Herbert M. Lachman, Cathy S.J.
 Fann, Michael Bartzis, Oleg V. Evgrafov, Richard N. Rosenthal, Edward V. Nunes, Christian Miner, Maria Santana, Jebediah Gaffney, Amy Riddick, Chia-Lin Hsu, James Knowles (2007) Genomewide Suggestive Linkage of Opioid Dependence to Chromosome 14q.
 Human Molecular Genetics 16(11):1327-1334